What are the major differences between Schedules FC and FC-A?

 For farmland subject to exclusive agricultural zoning or to a farmland preservation agreement, you must have had a soil and water conservation plan on file with the county conservation office and been following that plan for those years.
 With either document, you must also have met all other FPC requirements for each applicable claim year.
 The FPC claims must be filed no later than 4 years after the unextended due date of that year's income tax return.
 For example, for calendar year filers, the 2015 Schedule FC must be filed (with an income tax return form) by April 15, 2020.
 This is subject to the normal rules for filing amended returns.

 I sold some property during the year.
 Can I claim farmland preservation credit for those parcels?

 Schedule FC filers:

 If the farmland is subject to a farmland preservation agreement entered into prior to July 1, 2009, and not modified after July 1, 2009, you may claim that portion of the taxes allocated to you on the closing statement, provided you met all other FPC requirements.

 Schedule FC-A filers:

 You must have been the owner of the farm for which the credit is being claimed at the end of the taxable year, as well as have met all other FPC requirements.

 I have an agreement from before July 1, 2009.
 How can I claim farmland preservation credit on Schedule FC-A?

-The farmland preservation agreement must be modified to collect the credit on Schedule FC-A. You can contact the Department of Agriculture, Trade and Consumer Protection (DATCP) to obtain the application to modify the agreement.
+The farmland preservation agreement must be modified to claim the credit on Schedule FC-A. You can contact the Department of Agriculture, Trade and Consumer Protection (DATCP) to obtain the application to modify the agreement.
 In general, the modified agreement would require the expanded soil and water conservation requirements and require a conversion fee to remove lands from the agreement.
 Contact DATCP at (608) 224-4621 or

 How should I determine if the land I own is located in a farmland preservation zoning district?